LindseyJeeJan/weather-dashboard/README.md

 # weather-dashboard
-Uses the OpenWeather API to retrieve weather data.
-Allows for the user to select from a list of cities or search for a new one and provides the user with a weather overview in that city.
+This single page application uses the OpenWeather API to retrieve weather data.
+Users may type in a city name in the Search field and click on the Search button.
+The city weather information is retrieved along with a 5 day forecast.
+Any time a city is searched for, it is saved in a list below the search.
+The allows the user to click on a recently searched city to reload the data.
 Uses JavaScript, Bootstrap, JSON and OpenWeather API.

 Link to deployed application:
 https://lindseyjeejan.github.io/weather-dashboard/